docdnp/bash2mac/README.md

 Activate "Option as Meta" in your terminal (Shortcut: `Command + Option + O`).
 This allows you to use the following shortcuts described below.
+Most shortcut insertions are executed at the "current cursor position" (CCP).
+Those that are always applied to the "end of line" (EOL) are marked with EOL.

 ### Shortcuts: Special characters